See Solutions Live Register Now

 This type of equipment is also used to bag and pouch and seal common non-food items like hardware store parts and electronics into pre-made bags.

-With these machines, note that “pre-made” is the operative word when describing the type of bags they run, to differentiate them from form/fill/seal bagging systems, a distinct technology we will explore in a future episode.
+With these machines, note that “pre-made” is the operative word when describing the type of bags they run, to differentiate them from form/fill/seal bagging systems.

 The Doboy CBS-D 750 from Syntegon, shown here running flat bags of tortillas, is a good example of a bag and pouch sealer that uses a continuous heat method called band sealing.